culanomeara/pp5-peaknutrition/README.md

 #### Delete Notification

 If a user deletes a product, a notification is displayed to the user at the top of the page.
-This notification confirms the deletion of the project.
+This notification confirms the deletion of the product.
 The user can hide this notification by clicking the x icon.

 - Delete Confirmation Notification